codeceptjs/CodeceptJS/docs/basics.md

 ## Pause

-Test execuition can be paused in any place of a test with `pause()` call.
+Test execution can be paused in any place of a test with `pause()` call.
 This also launches interactive console where you can call actions of `I` object.

 ![shell](/images/shell.png)

 You can also the pause to check the web application in a browser.
-Press `ENTER` to resumet test execution.
+Press `ENTER` to resume test execution.

 Interactive shell can be started outside test context by running